-When I was near my financial low point, I was literally paying hundreds a month in finance charges on my credit cards.
+When I was near my financial low point, I was literally paying hundreds a month in finance charges on my credit cards and needed to lower the interest rates.
 That money was an enormous burden at the time, since I didn’t have any savings built up and I was also dealing with the “startup” expenses of having a new baby in the home.

 I didn’t know at the time that it’s actually not too hard to get your interest rates reduced on your credit cards, particularly if you’re in a situation like I was in.
 All you have to do is get your information together, call the credit card company, and be willing to play a little hardball on the phone, and you’ll often get a nice reduction in your interest rate.
 That will directly help your bottom line.

 In fact, if I had been able to get a reduction in all of my credit cards when I was in real trouble, I would have easily saved $100 a month.
 That money, if used properly at the start of a financial turnaround, can make all the difference in the world.
 It can be the foundation of an emergency fund, light a fire under a debt repayment plan, repay a family member for a debt, and countless other little things that can make all the difference when you’re trying to turn your finances around.